 Strategic government relations

-Our team advises clients in various industries on United States government affairs and crisis management and provides counseling to corporate and individual clients on a broad array of legal and policy issues.
+Our team advises clients in various industries on U.S. government affairs and crisis management and provides counseling to corporate and individual clients on a broad array of legal and policy issues.
 We are well versed in managing competing objectives and minimizing risk while working in the public spotlight.
 We regularly represent clients in government investigations and prepare and represent witnesses in congressional hearings.

-Our lawyers have represented many companies as well as corporate officers, directors, and senior management across the spectrum of business entities in sensitive and high-profile United States congressional and independent commission–led investigations and in parallel investigations involving other federal and state executive branch enforcement agencies.
+Our lawyers have represented many companies as well as corporate officers, directors, and senior management across the spectrum of business entities in sensitive and high-profile U.S. congressional and independent commission–led investigations and in parallel investigations involving other federal and state executive branch enforcement agencies.
 Clients turn to us because we are not only trained in navigating such investigations and inquiries, but we are also attuned to potentially damaging collateral issues that could lead to further litigation risks, including enforcement actions and shareholder litigation, as well as potential public relations problems.

 Fred F. Fielding—former Counsel to Presidents Ronald Reagan and George W. Bush, former Deputy Counsel to President Richard M. Nixon, and Commissioner of the National Commission on Terrorist Attacks Upon the United States (the 9/11 Commission)—leads our Washington, D.C., practice.

-George J. Terwilliger III has served as Deputy Attorney General, Acting Attorney General, and a U.S. Attorney, as well as Special Outside Counsel for a Senate committee investigation, Counsel to an executive commission, and Advisor to government officials involved in enforcement and other proceedings involving political affairs.
+George J. Terwilliger III has served as Deputy Attorney General, Acting Attorney General, and a U.S. Attorney, as well as special outside counsel for a Senate committee investigation, counsel to an executive commission, and advisor to government officials involved in enforcement and other proceedings involving political affairs.

 Matthew S. Miner served as Staff Director to the Senate Judiciary Committee and, at an earlier point, Majority Chief Counsel for Crime, Terrorism, and Oversight to the same committee.
 He also served as counsel to the Senate Permanent Subcommittee on Investigations.